csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 ## 18.3 Interquery Parallelism

 In **interquery parallelism**, different queries or transactions execute in parallel with one another.
-Transaction throughput can be increased by this form of paral- lelism.
+Transaction throughput can be increased by this form of parallelism.
 However, the response times of individual transactions are no faster than they would be if the transactions were run in isolation.
 Thus, the primary use of interquery parallelism is to scale up a transaction-processing system to support a larger number of transactions per second.

 Interquery parallelism is the easiest form of parallelism to support in a database system—particularly in a shared-memory parallel system.
 Database systems designed for single-processor systems can be used with few or no changes on a shared-memory parallel architecture, since even sequential database systems support concurrent processing.
 Transactions that would have operated in a time- shared concurrent manner on a sequential machine operate in parallel in the shared-memory parallel architecture.